codeplaysoftware/syclacademy/Code_Exercises/ND_Range_Kernel/README.md

 In this exercise you will learn how to enqueue ND range kernel functions.

+Your task is to add code to the source.cpp file and implement code using nd-range.

+There are comments and hints in the file to help you, and you can use the slides from the presentation too.
+These are in the "Lesson Materials" folder.

 ---

 ### 1.)
 Use items in parallel_for